teo-tsirpanis/Farkle/docs/diagnostics/FARKLE1007.md

     }
 }

-// Compliant code: the code has migrated to use source-generated production factory methods, so the  [UseEnhancedSyntax] attribute is now required public static class MyGrammar
+// Compliant code: the code has migrated to use source-generated production builder factory methods, so the  [UseEnhancedSyntax] attribute is now required public static class MyGrammar
 {
     [UseEnhancedSyntax]